Franatrtur/doublespeak/examples/gpt2.md

 # Model Name: `gpt2`

-Demonstration for Doublepeak.
+Would recommend for articles and natural text but not structured data or code.
+Closer inspection leads one to see it is an ai text.

-## Demo 1
+## Demo 1 - Article

 #### Settings

 *Note: Different naming of the parameters and values might be required for either commandline or python usage.
-Check the documentation*
+Check the documentation.*
 ```
 model-name="gpt2"
 end-bias=3